 Pick a mold with a wooden mallet or buy a pack of wooden mallets to deliver with the smash heart.
 If wrapping up as a gift, I recommend a dessert box with a window.

-Simply add heart to the box, decorate around it and add the extra goodies, seal and deliver.
-Make sure to double check your silicone mold size and box to ensure plenty of room.
+Simply add a heart to the box, decorate around it, and add the extra goodies, seal, and deliver.
+Make sure to double-check your silicone mold size and box to ensure plenty of room.

 - TikTok Oreo Mug Cake